-- 1. Social events are any program designed to bring students together any event involving public performance or where entertainment is provided where a winner is selected, a team building exercise or year in function or, recreational events or any opportunity to engage with like-minded people, - 2.
-Cultural events are defined as artistic expression events that include family customs or traditional ceremonies - 3.
+- 1. Social events are any program designed to bring students together any event involving public performance or where entertainment is provided where a winner is selected, a team building exercise or year in function or, recreational events or any opportunity to engage with likeminded people, - 2.
+Cultural events are defined as artistic expression events that include family customs or traditional ceremonies that are specific to a diaspora, cultural custom or societal group. - 3.
 Community Service events raise funds or provide a service without intentions of rewards or money.
 They are designed to benefit the local or national community; these events can be sponsored by a public or private organization.
 Information regarding the event must be posted on Engage Lincoln Lions and communicated to the Director of Community Service. - 4.
 Educational events are an event that allows students to develop and gain new knowledge and skills.
 These events promote critical thinking, analysis and understanding of an issue or provide educational tools to students.